 This Sprouted Barley Butternut and Beet Salad is a great way to introduce yourself to sprouted grains if you are unfamiliar with them.
 I love salads like this.
 A blend of whole grains, awesome fruits and veggies, and a tasty dressing (this one was a warm maple dressing).
 I served this salad warm, the first time, then the leftovers chilled.
 I can tell you it was really good both ways!
 You can't go wrong here!

-By mid-afternoon the next day, these were the barley I had sprouted.
-Can you see the little leg coming from the grain?
 It is ready to go!
 You can let it go longer if you want, but I like them at about this point.
 Now, the grains are tender, but I wanted to cook for an even more tender grain.

-I added them to a pan of salted boiling water and cooked for about 5 minutes.
+I added them to a pan of salted boiling water and cooked them for about 5 minutes.
 It won't take long, but I wouldn't skip this step.

 Let's start roasting the butternut.
 I only want to use half my squash, so that is all I peeled.
 I peeled the neck, but whatever you want.
 So, peel well.